Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: Simulation

-The simulation procedure is as follows.
-The stage 1 recommended intervention package for all centres was chosen to be $\boldsymbol{x}^{(1)} = (2, 1.5)$, corresponding to the midpoint of the feasible region.
-To simulate the actual interventions, for each participant in the intervention group, $\A_{ij,1}^{(1)}$ and $\A_{ij,2}^{(1)}$,
+The stage 1 recommended intervention was set to $\boldsymbol{x}^{(1)} = (2, 1.5)$, the midpoint of the feasible region and the stage 2 recommended intervention $\X^{(2,n^{(1)})}$ was obtained via LAGO optimization on the stage 1 data.
+At each stage $k$, the actual intervention components for participant $i$ in center $j$ were simulated as